Indiana Colony: Southern California Orange Grove Assoc.

 The land was being offered for $10 per acre, but there was indecision between Dr. Griffin and Benjamin Wilson on dividing properties.
 Berry wrote Elliott requesting the money to purchase what he could of Rancho San Pascual.
 The mail turnaround response was two weeks; it was September 19 before the word got to Indiana.
 The Company decided to come closer to the asking price of Santa Anita with an offer of $15 per acre.
 This negotiation was never destined for success.
 For one, the owner Newmark was not at home; two, the N. Y. Stock Market had been struck by a panic and ruined the financial plans for the Indiana Colony.

 Elliott retained a few of the original investors and forwarded only $200 as a down payment on $25,000 of Muscat property.
-Berry turned promoter and selectively enlisted more investors into the company under a new California incorporation, "The Southern California Orange Grove Association".
+Berry turned promoter and selectively enlisted more investors into the company under a new California incorporation, "The San Gabriel Orange Growers Association".
 He sold 100 shares at $250 per share and salvaged the purchasing power of the company.

 As Griffin and Wilson settled their land divisions, the association negotiated for a strip of 2576 acre near the Arroyo Seco.
 Griffin offered an additional 1386 acre, which he acquired from Wilson free of charge and taxes, to the Colony as well.
 It was considered a gesture of good faith, but actually, it was the sloughing of what was considered to be worthless highland property that would one day become Altadena.
 The lower tract of land would become The Indiana Colony.

 Renaming the colony

-The name lasted until townspeople wanted their own post office.
-Up to this time, the mail was being brought up from Los Angeles by one resident's son who was going to school there.
-Mail for the colony came to Los Angeles earmarked for "Indiana Colony," but when the community applied for a post office, the Postmaster General rejected the name Indiana Colony.
-Thus began the search for a new name for the town which would end up being Pasadena.
+The enclave lived happily under its original name until 1876 when community members wanted their own post office.
+For the two and a half years up to this time, the mail was being brought from Los Angeles by one resident's son who was going to school there.
+Mail meant for the colony was delivered to Los Angeles earmarked for "Indiana Colony," but when the community applied for a post office, the Postmaster General rejected their name.
+Thus began the search for a new name for the community.
+Several other names were suggested, but the postal department in Washington rejected them all.
+Eventually it accepted the name Pasadena.
+When T. B. Elliott first came to the valley Judge Eaton had shown him around the area.
+He mentioned that the saddle of land the Indiana colony occupied was the "key to the valley" inasmuch as it was the point of easiest entry, and thus made it simple to control traffic in and out of it.
+With this in mind, Elliott wrote to a friend who was fluent in Chippewa and asked him for suggestions that sounded pleasant but also indicated the special relationship the spot had to the surrounding terrain.
+Each suggestion his friend sent back contained the phrase, "pasadena," so this was the name Elliott chose for the name of the post office and community.